RanaGithub30/Javascript-Projects/README.md

     🔁 **Real-time conversion** on input change
     🛑 **Validation for numeric input only**
     🧼 **Auto-clear output** for empty or invalid input

+📚 6.
+Wikipedia Search & Random Article Explorer

+    ✨ Features:

+    🔍 Search any Wikipedia article instantly by keyword 🎲 Explore random articles with a single click
+    📑 View live search results with title and snippet previews 🧭 Clickable links to full articles on Wikipedia
+    📱 Responsive layout for mobile and desktop
+    🎨 Styled UI using Bootstrap and custom CSS
+    ⚙️ Built using Vanilla JavaScript, Fetch API, and Wikipedia's public API 🧼 Reset button to quickly clear input and results